ah-jia/Pineapple-Tart/README.md

 - some cloves
 - small piece of cinnamon stick (optional)

-Cook till done, can add 1-2 tbsp of golden syrup to finish off for golen colour.
+Cook till done, can add 1-2 tbsp of golden syrup to finish off for golden colour.
 Cool completely.

 ## PASTRY: